artainmo/web-development/README.md

 A single-page application (SPA) is a web application or website that interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.

-## Programming languages, frameworks and libraries
+## Programming languages and frameworks and libraries
 Programming languages allow to write human-readable-code that give instructions to a computer machine, different kinds exist.
 Both frameworks and libraries allow the addition of reusable-pre-written-code, frameworks do this at a higher magnitude, they can enable the creation of a whole application while libraries only serve for a more specific functionality.